libp2p/specs/multistream-2.0/spec.md

       way, one could jump to the correct section immediately.
     * Have a single list of "sections", no stream numbers.
 Stream numbers would be inferred by index.
 This is slightly smaller but not very flexible.
-* [ ] Q: Avoid varints?
 * [ ] Q: Just do something simpler?

-### Multistream Hello

-Unspeced (for now).
-Really, we just need to send a mapping of protocol names/codecs to contextual IDs (and may be some service discovery information).
-Basically, identify.

-### Serial Multiplex
+### Serial Stream

-The `serial-multiplex` protocol is the simplest possible stream multiplexer.
+The `serial-stream` protocol is the simplest possible stream multiplexer.
-Unlike other stream multiplexers, `serial-multiplex` can only multiplex streams in *serial*.
+Unlike other stream multiplexers, `serial-stream` can only multiplex streams in *serial*.
 That is, it has to close the current stream to open a new one.
 Also unlike most multiplexers, this multiplexer is *unidirectional*.